Kaese72/dum-bass-blog/blog.expandingtheblog/blog.md

 initially sounded like a brilliant idea in the depths of my own mind, was to simply template everything and build it all together with a python script.
 It is what this blog is now built via, and it works pretty well, but I foresee that it will be unmaintainable if the blog grows.

-TODO - link to the python3 file of this commit

 While doing this I also created a way to copy resource folders while still letting me write the blogs in Markdown and having the preview show the right pictures.
 This measn I can now show the picture that I wanted to show in the first blog post.
 Here it is